 Cats use their tails for balance and body-temperature regulation.
-Cats also use their tails for communication, but the messages can get lost in translation.
+Cats also use their tails for the purpose of communication, but the messages being conveyed can sometimes get lost in feline-to-human translation.

 Cats all behave differently.
-Tail language in cats doesn’t always fit with these guidelines.
-To understand what your cat’s tail movements mean, you should look at your cat’s entire body language.
+Tail language in cats doesn’t always fit with these basic guidelines.
+To understand what your cat’s tail movements mean, you should look more closely at your cat’s entire body language.

 Why Do Cats Have Tails?

 The tail is an integral part of the cat’s anatomy.
-The tail is often referred to as the “fifth limb.”
+The tail is referred to as the “fifth limb.”
 So, why is a cat’s tail so important?
-Well, it has three functions:
+It has 3 basic functions:

-- Communication – Cats use their tails to communicate with other animals and people.
-They can express feelings such as fear, anger, trust, or contentment with their tail.
+- Communication – Cats use their tails to communicate with other animals and humans.
+They can express feelings such as fear, anger, trust, or contentment.
 Cats can also scent-mark using the scent-glands at the base of their tail.

-- To Regulate Temperature – Cats with bushy tails, such as Maine Coon, can cuddle their tail to keep warm.
-Cats originating from hot climates, such as Siamese, have very thin tails that help them to stay cool.
+- Temperature regulation – Cats with bushy tails, such as Maine Coon cats, can cuddle their tail to keep warm.
+Cats originating from hot climates, such as Siamese, have thin tails that help them stay cool.